What is the Private Placement of Shares?

 - Difficulty in Finding a suitable investor – First and foremost, the disadvantage of a private placement of shares would be to find a suitable investor.
 Further, the investor may have a limited amount of funds to invest and may set certain targets to be achieved whereby he would invest the funds.

-We have looked into advantages and disadvantages of private placements of shares.
-A Company may have a number of reasons to go for private placement like debt refinancing, expansion of business, capital diversification, strategic investor participation, mergers and acquisitions, share buyback, ESOP plan etc. However, the most important part of this placement is to find a suitable like-minded investor for the business.
+We have looked into the advantages and disadvantages of private placements of shares.
+A Company may have a number of reasons to go for private placement like debt refinancing, expansion of business, capital diversification, strategic investor participation, Differences between mergers and acquisitions, share buybackShare BuybackShare buyback refers to the repurchase of the company’s own outstanding shares from the open market using the accumulated funds of the company to decrease the outstanding shares in the company’s balance sheet.
+This is done either to increase the value of the existing shares or to prevent various shareholders from controlling the company., ESOP plan etc. However, the most important part of this placement is to find a suitable like-minded investor for the business.

-This has been a guide to private placement of shares, its definition, and meaning.
-Here we also discuss how it affects the share prices, advantages and disadvantages of private placement along with its differences with the public offering.
+This has been a guide to the private placement of shares, its definition, and its meaning.
+Here we also discuss how it affects the share prices, advantages, and disadvantages of private placement along with its differences with the public offering.
 You may also have a look at the following articles on Corporate Finance –